Anders Holvad: Fredericia

 On 13 June 2017, Holvad signed a two-year contract with 1st Division club FC Fredericia as a free agent.
 He immediately established himself as a starter and key player for the club, playing mostly as a winger, after the club had initially brought him in as a forward.

 On 23 November 2018, Holvad signed a five-year contract extension, keeping him in Fredericia until 2023.

 KÍ Klaksvík

 On 10 June 2022 Faroese club KÍ Klaksvík confirmed that Holvad had joined the club on a deal until the end of 2023.

 He made his European debut on 6 July 2022, coming on as a late substitute for Claes Kronberg in a 3–0 loss in the UEFA Champions League qualifiers to Bodø/Glimt.

 Return to Fredericia

 On 28 January 2023, Holvad returned to Denmark, signing a deal until June 2024 with his former club, FC Fredericia.
+He left the club by mutual agreement on 31 August 2023.

+Aarhus Fremad

+On 31 August 2023, Holvad moved to Aarhus Fremad.
+In June 2024, Holvad became an assistant coach at the club, also continuing to play.